jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 than Alice could bear; she got up in great disgust, and walked off; the
-Dormouse fell asleep instantly and neither of the others took the least notice of her going, though she looked back once or twice, half hoping that they would call after her; the last time she saw them, they were trying to put
+Dormouse fell asleep instantly and neither of the others took the least no- tice of her going, though she looked back once or twice, half hoping that they would call after her; the last time she saw them, they were trying to put